 This becomes immediately apparent as you descend, usually by a feeling of pressure in the ears, just like when you’re in an airplane coming into land.
 When freediving wearing a mask, there are four air spaces that must be equalized – the ears, mask, sinuses, and lungs.
 Provided you are flexible enough or do not dive very deep, your lungs simply reduce in volume as you descend.
 So you usually only need to equalize the pressure in your ears, sinuses, and mask.

 By the time you have descended to 10 meters, the volume of air in your mask and ears has reduced by 50%, so it is vital to frequently equalize these spaces or risk perforating or rupturing your eardrums, or rupturing the capillaries in your eyeballs.
 How to equalize will be covered in a subsequent article.

-This decrease in volume of our air spaces also has an affect on our buoyancy.
+This decrease in the volume of our air spaces also has an effect on our buoyancy.
 Archimedes’ principle states that

 “the upward buoyant force that is exerted on a body immersed in a fluid, whether fully or partially submerged, is equal to the weight of the fluid that the body displaces.”

 What this means in practice is that as the volume of the air inside our body and mask reduces, we become less buoyant.